SystemsApproach/tcpcc/intro.rst

 .. _reading_queue:
 .. admonition:: Further Reading

-   L. Kleinrock, `Queueing Systems, Volume 2
+   L. Kleinrock. `Queueing Systems, Volume 2
    <https://archive.org/details/queueingsystems02klei>`__.

 As packet networks became more widespread in the 1980s, there was a